 The new Xbox Series X looks totally legit, and the new design is really astonishing.
 Launching this Holiday 2020, it is possible to get new updates on Series X console.

 Tell us how you feel about the new Xbox, and what do you expect from the new gaming experience it promises to deliver.
-Engage with us in a conversation in the comments or join us at Facebook and Twitter on your social feeds.
+Follow us on social media – Facebook, Instagram and YouTube.